A characterization of testable hypergraph properties: Introduction

 Property testing was introduced by Rubinfeld and Sudan~\cite{RS96}.
 In the graph setting, the earliest systematic results were obtained in a seminal paper of Goldreich, Goldwasser and Ron~\cite{GGR98}.
 These included $k$-colourability, max-cut and more general graph partitioning problems.
 (In fact, these results are preceded by the famous triangle removal lemma of Ruzsa and Szemer\'edi~\cite{RS78}, which can be rephrased in terms of testability of triangle-freeness.)
 This list of problems was greatly extended (e.g.~via a description in terms of first order logic by Alon, Fischer, Krivelevich, and Szegedy~\cite{AFKS00}) and generalized first to monotone properties (which are closed under vertex and edge deletion) by Alon and Shapira~\cite{AS08a} and then to hereditary properties (which are closed under vertex deletion), again by Alon and Shapira~\cite{AS08}.
 Examples of non-testable properties include some properties which are closed under edge deletion~\cite{GT03} and the property of being isomorphic to a given graph $G$~\cite{AFNS09,Fish05}, provided the local structure of $G$ is sufficiently `complex' (e.g.~$G$ is obtained as a binomial random graph).
 This sequence of papers culminated in the result of Alon, Fischer, Newman and Shapira~\cite{AFNS09} who obtained a combinatorial characterization of all testable graph properties.
 This solved a problem posed already by~\cite{GGR98}, which was regarded as one of the main open problems in the area.

 The characterization proved in~\cite{AFNS09} states that a $2$-graph property $\bP$ is testable if and only if it is `regular reducible'.
 Roughly speaking, the latter means that $\bP$ can be characterized by being close to one of a bounded number of (weighted) Szemer\'edi-partitions (which arise from an application of Szemer\'edi's regularity lemma).
 Our main theorem (Theorem~\ref{thm:main}) shows that this can be extended to hypergraphs of higher uniformity.
-Our characterization is based on the concept of (strong) hypergraph regularity, which was introduced in the ground-breaking work of R\"odl et al.~\cite{FR92,RS07count,RS07,RS04}, Gowers~\cite{Gow07}, see also Tao~\cite{Tao06}.
+Our characterization is based on the concept of (strong) hypergraph regularity, which was introduced in the ground-breaking work of R\"odl together with Frankl, Schacht, and Skokan~\cite{FR92,RS07count,RS07,RS04}, Gowers~\cite{Gow07}, see also Tao~\cite{Tao06}.
 We defer the precise definition of regular reducibility for $k$-graphs to Section~\ref{sec: regularity instances}, as the concept of (strong) hypergraph regularity involves additional features compared to the graph setting (in particular, one needs to consider an entire (suitably nested) family of regular partitions, one for each $j \in [ k ]$).
 Accordingly, our argument relies on the so-called `regular approximation lemma' due to R\"odl and Schacht~\cite{RS07}, which can be viewed as a powerful variant of the hypergraph regularity lemma.
-In turn, we derive a strengthening of this result which may have further applications.
+In turn, we derive a strengthening of this result in the companion paper \cite[Lemma~6.1]{JKKO2}.
+This is used in~\cite{JKKO2} to prove a random subhypergraph sampling result (Lemma~\ref{lem: random choice2}) which is a key tool in the proof of our main result.